SafiShahid34/SaledAnalysis/README.md

 ### Product Affinities
 - Associations between frequently bought together items were explored, offering opportunities for targeted bundling or cross-selling strategies.

-# Sales Data Analysis

-## Overview
-This project focuses on analyzing sales data to derive insights and make data-driven decisions.
-It involves cleaning, transforming, and visualizing the data to uncover patterns, trends, and correlations.

 ## Technology Stack and Libraries Used